-Katie Mead is an experienced dispute resolution practitioner, with a global practice focused on the resolution of major construction and engineering disputes.
-She has significant experience acting for principals and contractors in preparation for arbitration and litigation proceedings and is recognized as one of Western Australia's leading construction lawyers by legal publications.
-Katie has successfully represented clients in relation to several of the largest project disputes in the Asia-Pacific region.
+Katie Mead is an experienced dispute resolution practitioner, with a global practice focused on the resolution of major project and construction disputes.
+She has significant experience acting for parties in arbitration and litigation proceedings and has successfully represented clients in relation to several of the largest project disputes in the Asia-Pacific region.
+Katie has been recognized in numerous legal directories including Doyle's Guide, The Legal 500 Australia, Best Lawyers, and Australasian Lawyer.

-Katie acts for clients on high-value onshore and offshore construction projects throughout the world.
+Katie acts for clients in construction and operational disputes arising out of high-value onshore and offshore projects throughout the world.
 Katie has worked on a range of projects involving mining, oil and gas, renewables, pipelines, processing plants, and marine construction.
 She has particular experience running complex international arbitrations and has conducted arbitrations seated in multiple jurisdictions.
-She also represents clients in Supreme Court and Federal Court litigation proceedings.
+She also represents clients in Supreme and Federal Court litigation throughout Australia.

 Katie also provides strategic project advice to a number of clients in the energy, resources, and infrastructure sectors.
 She has significant experience acting as project counsel, assisting clients in navigating issues throughout the course of a project to avoid formal dispute resolution proceedings wherever possible, and ultimately achieving successful project completion.